If you're interested in travel nursing and want clear steps on how to become a travel nurse, you're in the right place.

 I'm Veronica, and I'm a travel nurse.
-After my years of travel nursing, chats with 100’s of fellow travel nurses and recruiters from 500+ agencies, I’ve got the inside scoop on travel nursing to help you.
+After years of travel nursing, chats with 100’s of fellow travel nurses and recruiters from 500+ agencies, I’ve got the inside scoop on travel nursing to help you.

 Table of Contents

-How to become a Travel Nurse in 5 Steps: Quick Start!
+How to become a Travel Nurse in 5 Steps - Quick Start!

 1. 🩺 Become an Experienced RN